Hyperdimensionals/clyphx_influencer_actions/README.md

 ## Commands and Variations

+The commands below can be set simultaneously, so ```ADJBPM ON MAX .75 ADDALL;``` is a valid action.

 ### ON / OFF - Activating and Deactivating

 This action can be activated and deactivated simply with `ADJBPM ON;` and `ADJBPM OFF;`.
 When off, bpm adjustments will not occur, though the commands below will still work.

 ### MAX - Maximum Adjustment Limits

-You can set an upper or lower limit by adding the <i>MAX</i> command to this action, followed by a decimal indicating the percentage of adjustment to allow (the 'decimal' can be larger than 1).
+You can set an upper or lower limit to adjustments by adding the `MAX` command to this action, followed by a decimal indicating the percentage of adjustment to allow (the 'decimal' can be larger than 1).
 For example:

 ```[EXAMPLE] ADJBPM MAX .5;```